sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 increases the asurance over the system, because when a bug is found and it corrected, the chance that remaining bugs may exist, is less likely.
 But even in the case, that no defects can be found any further, that there is no proof that there aren't any.

 **2- Exhaustive testing is impossible** <br>
-test of all the possible combinations of a system is impossible.
+Testing of all the possible combinations of a system is impossible.
 So to determine how much testing should be dont, an estimation of the risks, risk analysys and priorities, must be done.
 The testing will stop, when there is certainty that the systems complies.

 **3- Early testing** <br>